waittim/waittim.github.io/_posts/2019-08-26-roulette-simulation.md

 ## Play times

-Next, we can save the times that the game played before walk out then find out the characteristics.
+Next, we can save the times that the game played before walkout then find out the characteristics.
 ```{r}
 get_times <- function(x) length(x)
 walk_out_times <- rep(NA, 10000)